• Home

 APIASF Disney Scholarship

-Author’s Note: this post was recently updated in MAY 2021 for accuracy and comprehensiveness.
+Author’s Note: this post was updated in May 2026 for accuracy and comprehensiveness.

 1. APIA Scholarship Program

-3. The Ke Ali’i Pauahi Foundation, Scholarships for Public Applicants
+3. Ke Ali’i Pauahi Foundation Scholarships for Public Applicants

 4. Native Hawaiian Health Scholarship Program (NHHSP)